Become A Peer Advisor

 - Contact incoming 1L advisees in the summer before they arrive to welcome them to the Law Center and answer questions (and allay concerns) they may have about law school, the Law Center, and Washington DC.
-PAs would be required (with assistance from OSL) to send frequent communications starting mid-July.
+PAs would be required (with assistance from OSL) to send frequent communications throughout the summer.

 - Email timing and themes will be suggested by the Office of Student Life.
 Peer Advisors will not be required to determine email themes on their own.

 - Help to implement the first year Orientation week program.
 PAs would support Orientation through the Information Table, Campus Tours and PA Meet-Ups.
 We may add small group gatherings with advisees or a few PA cohorts, both on and off campus through Orientation week similar to faculty tours (i.e. taking a group to the Botanical Gardens, activities on The Mall, lunch in Chinatown, etc.).